(You could also call it a California Steak Salad, but I hate branding a thing “Californian” just because it uses Avocado and Sprouts.)

 I have a new go-to meal.
 The flavors, the textures, the aromas… All of them make me a bit woozy in their perfection and balance.
 Just the right amount of sweetness from the dressing, tanginess from the vinegar and the succulence of the avocado and beef paired with the bitter crunch of the scallions and alfalfa sprouts sing a kind of symphony of wondrous voices.
 It’s truly a thing of beauty, and one I highly recommend to anyone.
 The fat lady has sung.
 This is perfection.

 If you only ever make one of my more California inspired dishes, make this one!
+(You could also call it a California Steak Salad, but I hate branding a thing "Californian" just because it uses Avocado and Sprouts.)

 What I would have done differently had I thought of it at the time: